Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 phishing example

-CEO/Manager Fraud Phishing
+What Is CEO/Manager Fraud Phishing?

-No matter how technically secure your computer systems are, you can’t always protect against people.
-Unfortunately, your employees are still a huge risk factor for your business, even if they don’t mean to be.
+Unfortunately, your employees are still a considerable risk factor for your business, even if they don’t mean to be.
 According to IBM, human error is a contributing cause in 95% of data breaches.

 Criminals know this and will continue to exploit unaware employees using phishing attacks and social engineering scams.
 The same IBM report revealed that data breaches caused by human error cost $128 per record to resolve.
 How many customer records do you have in your company database or email list?
 Paying $128 for each one can add up quickly.